IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 ```

-- Now, open a COBOL file with Vim, with `.cbl` as the extension:
+Now, open a COBOL file with Vim, with `.cbl` as the extension:

 ```bash
 vim hello.cbl
 ```

-- Use the following command to install the COBOL language server:
+Use the following command to install the COBOL language server:

 ```vim
 :LspInstallServer
 ```

-Restart vim.
-You should see something like this
+Restart vim and edit the file again with `vim hello.cbl`.
+You should see something like this:

 <p style="text-align: center;">
 <img src="/blog/img/in-post/cobol_vim.gif" alt="python vim" style="float:center;">
 </p>

-As you'll notice, there's a few issues with indenting which will require additional investigation, but overall the autocomplete support seems to be working!
+As you'll notice, there's a few issues with indenting which will require additional investigation, but overall the autocomplete and diagnostics support seems to be working!

 **Next Steps**
 * Iron out the little quirks when editing with auto-complete support.